Book Your Tour Today

 Chassahowitzka–The Crack Tour

 We leave the ‘Chaz’ kayak launch and paddle down river to a creek that leads to the Crack.
 Along the way you may see bottle nose dolphin feeding or a manatee in a small side creek.
 We park the boats and stroll up the spring run (pictured below), to the CRACK, a spring opening that is literally a crack and not a round hole.
-We have lunch at the Crack.
+Bring a water, and a snack to enjoy, while we are at the ‘Crack.’.
 Take a dip in the springs.
 We then paddle back up river to the Seven Sisters springs where you can swim in one of the many pools which bubble with the rich waters of the aquifer.
 3-4 hours depending upon conditions and paddler ability.